18F/micropurchase-api-docs/_pages/index.md

 Part of contracting the 18F way is ensuring that all systems are built modularly and with APIs as capable as the human interface.
 The [micro-purchase platform](https://micropurchase.18f.gov) itself is no exception.
 This means that all data and transactions that are accessible via the web UI can be accessed by software using the API.

+This website is written with three types of audience-members in mind:

+- micro-purchase participants (e.g. vendors bidding on auctions)
+- the general public (e.g. journalists or anyone else who might want to track auctions via API)
+- 18F staff (the API contains admin functionality reserved for certain 18F staff members)

 ### Support

 If you are having trouble with the API, there are several ways to get help: